HarshitaKakadiya/Sentiment-Analysis-Using-Machine-Learning/README.md

 Understanding sentiment analysis is a valuable tool for data scientists, marketers, and business leaders alike.
 The results from this project show that even simple models like Logistic Regression can be highly effective with the right data.

-## 🗨️ Let's Discuss!
-- What are your thoughts on sentiment analysis using machine learning?
-- Have you worked on any similar projects?
-Share your insights and experiences in the comments or open an issue on this repo.

----

 ### 🚀 Real-World Impact
 - **E-Commerce**: Sentiment analysis can automate review classification, helping businesses identify common pain points or positive trends in their products.